-- 2.3.3 Based on the need, the primary objective for the Proposed Development is to deliver PHS in northern Scotland to help the UK meet the requirement for 24GW of LDES capacity, and 10GW of LDES capacity with the ability to store electricity for between 8 and 16 hours, by 20356. - 2.3.4 Supplementary objectives include: - To help Scotland and the UK meet their net zero targets by 2045 and 2050 respectively, and the UK's target to decarbonise the electricity system by 2035, by limiting the curtailment of renewable energy provision. - To displace hundreds of thousands of tonnes per annum of CO2 emissions from fossil fuel power stations to (at least) 20507. - To help the UK become less dependent on energy from outside the UK. - To help mitigate transmission constraints and limit the curtailment of northern Scotland's renewable energy contribution to net zero.
+- 2.3.3 Based on the need, the primary objective for the Proposed Development is to deliver PHS in northern Scotland to help GB meet the requirement for 4-6GW of LDES capacity by 2030. - 2.3.4 Supplementary objectives include: - To help Scotland and the UK meet their net zero targets by 2045 and 2050 respectively, and GB's target of a clean power system by 2030, by limiting the curtailment of renewable energy provision. - To displace hundreds of thousands of tonnes per annum of CO2 emissions from fossil fuel power stations to (at least) 2050. - To help GB become less dependent on energy from outside the GB. - To help mitigate transmission constraints and limit the curtailment of northern Scotland's renewable energy contribution to net zero.